A Novice's Guide to the Internet Engineering Task Force

 There is no membership in the IETF.
-Anyone may register for a meeting and then attend.
-The closest thing there is to being an IETF member is being on the IETF or Working Group mailing lists (see Section 2.3).
+Anyone may sign up to working group mailing lists, or register for a meeting and then attend.
+The closest thing there is to being an IETF member is being a participant on the IETF or Working Group mailing lists (see Section 2.3).
 This is where the best information about current IETF activities and focus can be found.

-The IETF web site, http://www.ietf.org, is the best source for information about meetings, Working Groups, Internet-Drafts, RFCs, IETF email addresses, and much more.
+The IETF web site is the best source for information about upcoming IETF meetings, newcomer materials.
+The IETF Datatracker is the best source for information about Internet-Drafts, RFCs, and Working Groups.

 In many ways, the IETF runs on the beliefs of its participants.
 One of the "founding beliefs" is embodied in an early quote about the IETF from David Clark: "We reject kings, presidents and voting.
 We believe in rough consensus and running code".
 Another early quote that has become a commonly-held belief in the IETF comes from Jon Postel: "Be conservative in what you send and liberal in what you accept".

 The IETF is really about its participants.
-Because the IETF welcomes all interested individuals, IETF participants come from all over the world and from many different parts of the Internet industry.
+IETF welcomes all interested individuals: IETF participants come from all over the world and from many different parts of the Internet industry.
 The IETF conducts its work solely in English.
 See Section 3.12 for information about the ways that many people fit into the IETF.

 One more thing that is important for newcomers: the IETF in no way "runs the Internet", despite what some people mistakenly might say.
-The IETF makes voluntary standards that are often adopted by Internet users, but it does not control, or even patrol, the Internet.
+The IETF makes voluntary standards that are often adopted by Internet users, network operators, and equipment vendors, but it does not control, or even patrol, the Internet.
 If your interest in the IETF is because you want to be part of the overseers, you may be badly disappointed by the IETF.

 The first IETF meeting was held in January 1986 at Linkabit in San Diego, with 21 attendees.
 The 4th IETF, held at SRI in Menlo Park in October 1986, was the first that vendors attended.
 The concept of Working Groups was introduced at the 5th IETF meeting at the NASA Ames Research Center in California in February 1987.
 The 7th IETF, held at MITRE in McLean, Virginia, in July 1987, was the first meeting with more than 100 attendees.